309thEDDGE/weave/README.md

 ## Usage

 Weave can be installed by running `pip install .` from the root directory.
 Useful functions are imported from `weave.access`, `weave.create_index`, and `weave.uploader`.
-Weave is built off an `fsspec` filesystem structure, so it should be compatible with fsspec compatible filesystem objects.
-It was built with the intention of connecting to an S3 bucket with an `s3fs.S3FileSystem` object.
-Currently, most functions require passing in a filesystem object the user has created.
-This is in process of being handled by Weave so the user only needs to create the filesystem object once.
+Weave was built with the intention of connecting to an S3 bucket with an `s3fs.S3FileSystem` object.
+Any filesystem that uses an `fsspec.implementations` API should be possible to implement.
+For now, Weave has only been tested using an S3 bucket filesystem.

-#### Baskets
+### Baskets

 Weave handles much of its data provenance tracking through the creation of Baskets.
 A Basket is meant to represent an atomic data product.
 It can contain whatever a user wishes to put in the basket, but it's